camerondugan/camerondugan.com/index.markdown

 Plus it can be converted into a gemini site, which I will do in a bit, pretty worn out after figuring out what I have so far.

+Code for this website can be found in the about tab!

 <br>